AI Valuation Multiples Q1 2026: Investors Reprice Quality

 The practical implication: “core vs. applied” is becoming a shorthand for underwriting certainty

-For founders, the translation is straightforward: whichever side of the stack you operate in, make the business legible in the terms investors are using right now.
-Distribution, billable unit, retention, and margin trajectory.
+Whichever side of the stack you operate in, the translation is the same, make the business legible in the terms investors are using right now: distribution, billable unit, retention, and margin trajectory.

 Where multiples diverge across AI segments?